bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 ## Data Storage

 ### How to Store Data in Data Science scenario?
 > Relational databases are designed for consistency, to support complex transactions that can easily be rolled back if any one of a complex set of operations fails.
 While rock-solid consistency is crucial to many applications, it's not really necessary for the kind of analysis we're discussing here. [...]
 Precision has an allure, but in most data-driven applications outside of finance, that allure is deceptive.
 Most data analysis is comparative [...].
 To store huge datasets effectively, we've seen a new breed of databases appear.
 These are frequently called NoSQL databases, or Non-Relational databases [...].
 They group together fundamentally dissimilar products by telling you what they aren't.
-Many of these databases are [..] designed to be distributed across many nodes, to provide ''eventual consistency'' but not absolute consistency, and to have very flexible schema.
+Many of these databases are [..] designed to be distributed across many nodes, to provide ”eventual consistency” but not absolute consistency, and to have very flexible schema.

 *[What Is Data Science?; Mike Loukides (2010)](https://www.oreilly.com/ideas/what-is-data-science)*